afroisalreadyinu/miniboss/README.md

 ## Todos

-- [ ] Making easier to test on the cloud??
+- [x] Entrypoint, cmd and user fields on service
 - [ ] Add stop-only command
 - [ ] Add start-only command
+- [ ] Making easier to test on the cloud??
 - [ ] Type hints
 - [ ] Run tests in container (how?)
 - [ ] Exporting environment values for use in shell